solana-labs/example-helloworld/README.md

 ### Customizing the Program

 To customize the example, make changes to the files under `/src`.
-If you change any files under `/src/program` you will need to [rebuild the on-chain program](#build-the-on-chain-program)
+If you change any files under `/src/program-rust` or `/src/program-c` you will need to [rebuild the on-chain program](#build-the-on-chain-program)

 Now when you rerun `npm run start`, you should see the results of your changes.